murchandamus/bips/bip-update-process.md

 __Type__: The Type header specifies the type of BIP: Standards Track, Informational, or Process.

-__Created__: The Created header records the date that the BIP was assigned a number. [tk: for reals?!
-What should that date be?]
+__Created__: The Created header records the date that the BIP was assigned a number.

 __Discussion__: Discussion is used to record when new versions of the BIP are posted to bitcoin mailing lists.
 Dates should be in yyyy-mm-dd format, e.g. 2001-08-14.
 Discussion is permitted to be a link to a specific thread in a